caihuabin/icyse.github.io/README.md

 ## Zero-configuration

-* You can directly copy the project to your web server, such as apache, nginx, and so on.
+### 1.You can directly copy the project to your web server, such as apache, nginx, and so on.

+### 2.The project supports nodejs server.
+If you prefer to nodejs, you can run:

+    cd /path/to/project

+    npm install

+    npm start